ledamint-IO/ledamint-program-library/token-metadata/program/ProgrammableNFTGuide.md

 #### Token Delegate

-`TokenDelegate`s are delegates that operate at the token level – i.e., they are spl-token delegates.
+`TokenDelegate`s are delegates that operate at the token level – i.e., they are safe-token  delegates.
 This allows the delegate to perform operations on the token account (burn, transfer, freeze).
 There can only be one token delegate at a time and they do not have an individual delegate account associated – their information is stored on the `TokenRecord` account.
 The token record holds information about a particular token account (PDA seeds `["metadata", program id, mint id, "token_record", token account id]`):
 ```rust
 pub struct TokenRecord {
     pub key: Key,